daizutabi/ivory/docs/quickstart.md

 A `Tuner` instance connects Ivory to [Optuna: A hyperparameter optimization framework](https://preferred.jp/en/projects/optuna/).

-We can customize these objects with a YAML file named `client.yml` under the woking directory.
+We can customize these objects with a YAML file named `client.yml` under the working directory.
 In our case, the file just contains the minimum settings.

 #File client.yml {%=/examples/client.yml%}

 !!! note
-    A YAML file for client is not required.
-If there is no file for client, Ivory creates a default client with a tracker and without a tuner.
+    If you don't need any customization, the YAML file for client is not required.
+If there is no file for client, Ivory creates a default client with a tracker and tuner.
+(So, the above file is unnecessary.)

-    If you don't need a tracker, for example in debugging, use `ivory.create_client(tracker=False)`.
+    If you don't need a tracker and/or tuner, for example in debugging, use `ivory.create_client(tracker=False, tuner=False)`.

 ## Create NumPy data

-In this quickstart, we try to predict rectangles area from thier width and height using [PyTorch](https://pytorch.org/).
+In this quickstart, we try to predict rectangles area from their width and height using [PyTorch](https://pytorch.org/).
 First, prepare the data as [NumPy](https://numpy.org/) arrays.
-In `rectangle/data.py` under the working directory, a `create_data()` function is defined.
-The `ivory.create_client()` function automatically inserts the working directory to `sys.path`, so that we can import the module regardless of the current directory.
+In `rectangle/data.py` under the working directory, a `create_data()` is defined.
+The `ivory.create_client()` automatically inserts the working directory to `sys.path`, so that we can import the module regardless of the current directory.

-Let's check the `create_data()` function defined in `rectangle/data.py` and an example output:
+Let's check the `create_data()` defined in `rectangle/data.py` and an example output:

 ```python hide
 import rectangle.data